Vereyon/Vereyon.EI/README.md

 # Vereyon.EI
-.NET Vektis Externe Integratie / EI standaard implementation
+.NET Vektis Externe Integratie / EI standaard implementation.
+The EI standard is used in Dutch healthcare cost declaration systems, typically in combination with Vecozo.